Questwalker/votv-modding-wiki/README.md

 # VotV Modding Wiki
 A wiki for modding the game [Voices of the Void](https://mrdrnose.itch.io/votv) by [MrDrNose](https://mrdrnose.itch.io/), built using [Docusaurus](https://docusaurus.io/).

-This wiki is heavily based on the original [VotV modding wiki](https://modding.ariral.space/), written by Gato/creepycats.
+This wiki is heavily based on the original VotV modding wiki.
 Unfortunately, the source files for that wiki became unavailable, which made editing or contributing to the wiki impossible.
 This is what eventually necessitated the creation of this wiki.

 **This project is a work of my own and is unofficial.**